Sainathreddy2002/DBMS__Project/readme.txt

 Project Name:-Online Airways Reservation System

-Name of the Airways:-Connecting Airways
+Name of the Airways:-Connecting Airways(Connects People)

 Idea:-To Design an Online Airways Reservation System which is funtional to the passengers.